ripionck/Data-Structures-and-Algorithms/Trees/README.md

 ---

-Binary trees are foundational structures that enable efficient operations like searching ($$O(\log n)$$ in balanced trees), insertion, and deletion.
+Binary trees are foundational structures that enable efficient operations like searching (**O(\log n)** in balanced trees), insertion, and deletion.
 Their versatility makes them essential in numerous applications such as databases, file systems, and AI algorithms.